InvoicePlane/InvoicePlane/CONTRIBUTING.md

 Coding Standard: PSR-2

 ### JavaScript
-Use JShint / JSlint to check your JavaScript code and try to resolve all code issues
+Use JShint / JSlint to check your JavaScript code and try to resolve all code issues.

 ### CSS
 We use SASS only.
+The Sass files are compiled to minified and automatically prefixed CSS files.

 ---